EckoTan0804/wowchemy-blog/content/programming/python/py-basics/args_and_kwargs.md

     1 2 3

-Here, the * operator tells print() to unpack the list first.
+Putting a `*` before an iterable in a function call will *unpack* it and pass its elements as separate positional arguments to the called function.

+Here, the * operator tells `print() `to unpack the list first.
 In this case, the output is no longer the list itself, but rather the content of the list.
 The difference is: Instead of a list, `print()` has taken three separate arguments as the input.

 Another thing should be noticed is that we used the unpacking operator `*` to call a function, instead of in a function definition.
 In this case, `print()` takes all the items of a list as though they were single arguments.